Gerd Heidemann

-Gerd Heidemann (born 4 December 1931) is a German journalist best known for his role in the publication of purported Hitler Diaries that were subsequently proved to be forgeries.
+Gerd Heidemann (4 December 1931 – 9 December 2024) was a German journalist best known for his role in the publication of purported Hitler Diaries that were subsequently proved to be forgeries, the work of Konrad Kujau.

+Biography

+Early life and career

+Born in Hamburg, Heidemann showed an early interest in photography, and began his career as a freelance photo journalist.
+He joined the permanent staff of the weekly magazine Stern in 1955.
+He proved to be a tenacious researcher and a determined traveller to exotic and dangerous locales, but a writer of limited ability.
+His early work included extensive research into the identity of author B. Traven.

 In the 1970s, Heidemann bought the yacht Carin II, which had belonged to Hermann Göring, met his daughter Edda Göring and had an affair with her which lasted for five years.
 They entertained on the yacht and their guests included two Second World War generals, Karl Wolff and Wilhelm Mohnke.

+Hitler diaries

 Heidemann came forward with his story of lost diaries written by Adolf Hitler in 1983.
-He sold the rights to the West German magazine Stern for DM 10,000,000 (then approximately US$6 million), along with his tale about how they had been hidden in a barn in East Germany for many years.
+He sold the rights to Stern for DM 10,000,000 (then approximately US$6 million), along with his tale about how they had been hidden in a barn in East Germany for many years.
 Several experts, including the British historian Hugh Trevor-Roper, came forward to pronounce the diaries to be authentic.
-The "diaries" were exposed as fabrications and Heidemann was arrested, tried and sentenced in 1985 to four and a half years in prison for fraud.
-Konrad Kujau, who had forged the diary, as he had done previously with other fraudulent Hitler documents, was also imprisoned.
-Heidemann had also stolen some of the money from Kujau; he was renting expensive residences, buying new cars and jewellery and buying more Nazi memorabilia, of which a great amount were more of Kujau's forgeries.
+The "diaries" were exposed as fabrications and Heidemann was fired from Stern just weeks later.
+Following the revelations, Heidemann was arrested, tried and sentenced in 1985 to four and a half years in prison for fraud.
+Heidemann had also stolen some of the money from Kujau; and kept $600,000 of the money from Stern to acquire the diaries.
+He was renting expensive residences, buying new cars and jewellery and buying more Nazi memorabilia, of which a great amount was more of Kujau's forgeries.